NessInMorse/LOTRAP/readme.md

 * A simple fastq analysis to view average quality and length of reads
 * A script to perform VCF analysis
 * A line split program
+* An interactive heatmap plot for the SNPs of the  VCF-file
+* An interactive plot for the boxplot of the quality of each of the basepairs

 Packages:
 * samtools